 Community involvement is an essential part of our curriculum as we celebrate local traditions, learning new skills to enable the children to take an active role in events throughout the year.

 Throughout their time in EYFS, the children develop a sense of belonging to our school community, ready to transition to Year 1 the following academic year.
 They have the confidence and skills to make decisions and self-evaluate, make connections and become lifelong learners.

-Throughout the EYFS at Lawnside Academy, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, updated March 2017, by the DfE.
+Lawnside Academy, are Early Adopters of the new framework 2020-21 and will implement the new revised framework fully in September 2021 when it becomes statutory.
 This framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning we must cover in our curriculum.

 The children will learn new skills, acquire new knowledge and demonstrate understanding through the seven areas of the EYFS curriculum.

 - Physical Development,

 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that all children’s interests are supported.
 During each week, the children will work with adults to complete various activities, including writing, maths and phonics and a range of child-initiated tasks through both the indoor and outdoor provision.
 A vital aspect in the development of essential knowledge and skills is the use of continuous provision.
 This means that children are using and developing taught skills throughout the year on a daily basis.
 Continuous provision practice and principles begin in EYFS and support children to develop key life skills such as independence, innovation, creativity, enquiry, analysis and problem-solving.
 During the school day, children will have an opportunity to work independently, work collaboratively with their friends and with members of staff.